If you have cancer now or had it in the past, is life insurance available and what is it going to cost you?

 - When did you complete cancer treatment?

-Most life insurers postpone consideration for 5-10 years after completion of treatment the second time around.
+Life insurers’ postpone period is 5-10 years after completion of treatment the second time around.

-Once this period is over, life insurance is considered on a case by case basis and will most likely involve a table rating and a flat extra expense.
+Life insurance is considered on a case by case basis and will involve a table rating and a flat extra expense.

 Malignancy history and life insurance

-Malignancy histories disclosed during underwriting are factored into your policy already and will be covered by your policy.
+Malignancy histories disclosed during underwriting are factored into and covered by your policy.

 Diagnosed with cancer after purchasing life insurance?